yanlynnnnn/tp/docs/UserGuide.md

 Outcome:
 1. The Result Display will show a success message.
-2. GrAB3 will switch to the Services Tab.
+2. Homerce will switch to the Services Tab.
 3. You can see that the list of services is now empty.

 {Example outcome screenshot}